ufpidentity/identity-warden-example/readme.md

 ## Getting Credentials

 The first step in getting your own account is to create a Certificate Signing Request.
 You can use the [helper application](https://github.com/ufpidentity/csr-generator-ruby) to generate a Certificate Signing Request or, if you are familiar with OpenSSL, you can create your own.
-In either case, please read the [documentation](https://github.com/ufpidentity/csr-generator-ruby#certificate-signing-request) carefully to ensure you get the Distinguish Name (subject) part of the Certificate Signing Request correct.
+In either case, please read the [documentation](https://github.com/ufpidentity/csr-generator-ruby#certificate-signing-request) carefully to ensure you get the Distinguished Name (subject) part of the Certificate Signing Request correct.

 After generating an encrypted private/public key pair, and receiving a certificate, copy all those files into the config directory.
 You can configure this example as follows: